sedostheatre/sedos.co.uk/input/events/sedos-christmas-get-together.md

 **What do you need to do to join in with the festivities?**

 Gather your team of six (virtually, of course).
-The team leader needs to submit the team name to mailto:events@sedos.co.uk by 5pm on Saturday 28 November.
+The team leader needs to submit the team name to [events@sedos.co.uk](mailto:events@sedos.co.uk) by 5pm on Saturday 28 November.

 The team leader will then receive the Zoom link and joining instructions for their team on Sunday 29 November.
 Teams will be placed in Zoom breakout rooms during the quiz so you can compare notes.